 - 6. Use Your Study Resources Fully

-Why Is It Important to Get Japanese Speaking Practice?
+- Why Is Japanese Speaking Practice Important?

-1. Do a Language Exchange, or Two or Three
+1. Do a Language Exchange (or Two or Three!)

 As the name implies, a language exchange involves a native speaker helping you with Japanese, in exchange for you helping him or her with your native language.
 It’s a straightforward, affordable way to practice real-life Japanese conversation.